PROJECT 1.27

 What is your position and what is your favorite part of your job?

-As the Communications Manager, my favorite part of my job is finding creative ways to recruit, support, and inspire foster families, as well as designing all of the fun pieces we need for events, social media, and newsletters.
+As the Director of Communication and Development, my favorite part of my job is finding creative ways to recruit, support, and inspire foster families, as well as designing all of the fun pieces we need for events, social media, and newsletters.

 What brought you to Project 1.27?